-Did you ever come across a recipe in a new cookbook and just had to make a recipe that caught your eye immediately?
+Did you ever come across a recipe in a new cookbook and just had to immediately make a recipe that caught your eye?
 Well, of course you have!
 This is exactly what happened to me when I found the recipe for White Chocolate Cream Cheese Buttercream in Rose Levy Beranbaum’s award-winning 1988 cookbook, The Cake Bible.
 I just had to make it right away!

 Baking continues to amaze me.
 It is still hard to believe that these four (4) simple ingredients create such a gorgeous ivory buttercream that is whipped until it is light as whipping cream yet pipes so beautifully.

 Speaking of special occasion cakes, I enjoyed using my adapted recipe for White Chocolate Cream Cheese Buttercream when making tiered cheesecakes for bridal showers and weddings.
 Below is a scan of a snapshot from 1996 of a tiered cheesecake I made for a bridal shower.
 (Sincere apologies for the poor quality of the image.)

 For this elaborate tiered cheesecake, I used basket weave piping and embellished the cake with edible sugared violets and fresh mint leaves.
 The cheesecake itself was made with two batters for a two-toned effect.
 Half of the batter had homemade raspberry-blueberry compote stirred in to create a heavenly berry flavor as well as provide the color violet as part of the bride’s color scheme.
 The cake was served with a pool of Raspberry Purée spiked with Grand Marnier to provide a burst of tart raspberry flavor with a hint of citrus as well as the color fuchsia—the other part of the bride’s color scheme.
 This cake was a major hit and the recipe was provided to the bride as a keepsake.